Being on the road means that I can’t regularly hit the gym or track my nutrition very easily.

 Pull-Ups and Chin-Ups

-Pull-ups and chin-ups are amongst the most important exercises to both novice and advanced athletes alike – which is why it sometimes referred to as ‘the upper body squat’.
+Pull-ups and chin-ups are amongst the most important exercises to both novice and advanced athletes alike – which is why they are sometimes referred to as ‘the upper body squat’.

 Before we go on, it’s important to distinguish between a pull-up and a chin-up: